saivenkat-A7/-Persistent-Spreadsheet-Application-with-Atomic-JSON-Storage-and-CSV-I-O/README.md

-# Persistent Spreadsheet Application
+# Spreadsheet Persistence API

-An interview-ready Node.js backend application offering a persistence layer for a conceptual spreadsheet program, including atomic JSON file storage and CSV Import/Export endpoints with basic formula evaluation.
+A backend REST API for a spreadsheet application with **atomic JSON storage** and **CSV import/export**, built with Node.js and Express, fully containerized with Docker.

+---

 ## Architecture Overview

 The system architecture features a layered design, effectively decoupled for integration testing.